Evolutionarily Stable (Mis)specifications: Theory and Applications: Higher-Order Misspecifications in LQN Games

-Essentially, correlation neglect leads to the opposite effect of projection bias: agents over-infer market price elasticity, enabling commitment to more cooperative behavior (i.e., linear strategies with a smaller coefficient $\alpha_{i}$).
+Correlation neglect leads agents to over-infer market price elasticity, enabling commitment to more cooperative behavior (i.e., linear strategies with a smaller coefficient $\alpha_{i}$).
 Rational opponents would take advantage of such agents, but biased agents never match up against rational opponents in a society with perfectly assortative matching.
-In the uniform matching case, projection bias leads to higher payoff for the mutant at the expense of the rational opponent's payoff.
-But with perfectly assortative matching, correlation neglect Pareto improves both biased agents' payoffs.
-This contrast is illustrated in Figure \ref{fig:assortativeFitness}, which uses the same parameter choices as Figure \ref{fig:assortativeFitness}.
-Here, we see that the misspecified agents' payoffs are \emph{decreasing} in $\kappa$ around the $\kappa^{\bullet}$.
-Also, mutant fitness is monotonically larger when their $\kappa$ is lower, as implied by Proposition \ref{prop:LQN_lambda_1}.
+The contrast with uniform matching is illustrated in Figure \ref{fig:assortativeFitness}---when $\lambda=1$, the misspecified agents' payoffs are \emph{decreasing} in $\kappa$ around the true $\kappa^{\bullet}$.

-To understand why equilibrium fitness is a monotonically decreasing function of $\kappa$ with perfectly assortative matching, let $\alpha^{TEAM}$ denote the symmetric linear strategy profile that maximizes the sum of the two firms' expected objective payoffs.
-We can show that among symmetric strategy profiles, players' payoffs strictly decrease in their aggressiveness in the region $\alpha>\alpha^{TEAM}$.
-We can also show that with $\lambda=1$ and any $\kappa\in[0,1],$ the equilibrium play among two adherents of $\Theta(\kappa)$ strictly increases in aggression as $\kappa$ grows, and it is always strictly more aggressive than $\alpha^{TEAM}$.
-Lowering perception of $\kappa$ confers an evolutionary advantage by bringing play monotonically closer to the team solution $\alpha^{TEAM}$ in equilibrium.
+In fact, the fragility of the correct specification is even starker when $\lambda=1$ compared to $\lambda=0$.
+Proposition \ref{prop:LQN_lambda_1} implies that mutant fitness is not only locally decreasing in $\kappa$ around $\kappa^{\bullet}$, but monotonic \emph{for all} $\kappa$ (whereas Figure \ref{fig:uniformFitness} illustrated the possibility of non-monotonicity of fitness in $\kappa$).
+Indeed, letting $\alpha^{TEAM}$ denote the symmetric linear strategy profile that maximizes the sum of the two firms' expected objective payoffs, we show that among symmetric strategy profiles, players' payoffs strictly decrease in their aggressiveness in the region $\alpha>\alpha^{TEAM}$.
+We also show that with $\lambda=1$ and any $\kappa\in[0,1],$ the equilibrium play among two adherents of $\Theta(\kappa)$ strictly increases in aggression as $\kappa$ grows, always being strictly more aggressive than $\alpha^{TEAM}$.
+Lowering perception of $\kappa$ confers an evolutionary advantage by bringing play monotonically closer to $\alpha^{TEAM}$ in equilibrium.